parinfer/parinfer.js/resources/public/content.md

 ## Quick Look

-This may not make sense right now, but here's what it looks like when using _Parinfer_ to write a Lisp function.
-This is the current implementation for Clojure using [CodeMirror].
+Here's what it looks like when using _Parinfer_ to write a Lisp function.
+No hotkeys are used.
+Click to play around with it if you're curious or wait until the next sections for details.

  <div>
 <textarea id="code-intro">